thefr3spirit/buricare_mobile_app/README.md

 ## Contributing

-Contributions are welcome!
-Please:
+We welcome contributions to the BuriCare project!
+Here's how to get involved:

-1. Fork the repo
+1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch: `git checkout -b feature/AmazingFeature`
-3. Commit your changes (`git commit -m 'Add feature'`)
+3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to your branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request

+Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>